Sign In Register

 Is Marion a Good Place to Live?

-Based on current data, Marion receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, low crime rates.
-Areas to be aware of include an elevated poverty rate, high obesity rates.
+Based on current data, Marion receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include high obesity rates.
 Marion offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Marion is $98,144, which is significantly higher than the national average — 31% above $75,149.
+The median household income in Marion is $98,144, which is significantly higher than the national average / 31% above $75,149.
 This places Marion among higher-income communities.
 The job market is very strong with unemployment at just 0.0%.
-The poverty rate of 27.0% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 32 minutes.

 Cost of Living & Housing

 The median home value in Marion is $320,800, 14% above the national median.
-Renters pay a median of $760 per month, below the national average — a plus for affordability.
 A price-to-income ratio of 3.3x indicates a reasonably affordable housing market.

 Safety & Crime